In my internship I devised the user experience by creating flows, wireframes and prototypes, rationales and CMS templates like there’s no tomorrow

 User Experience Design is something I like, feel comfortable with.
 My feedback form and the experience as a whole greatly increase in my confidence as a designer.

 In MediaMonks I worked on three big international projects where I occasionally had contact with teams from other countries (Buenos Aires, New York and Cleveland).
-This has given me new insights on how projects run in a large design agencies.
+This has given me new insights on how projects run in a large design agency.

 I have seen that projects don’t always go in a straight line.
 Clients might have a different idea about something and the fact that two teams worked at two different MediaMonk offices only signified the importance of good communication.